 A visit and tasting here are certainly one of the more intimate experiences you will have in Napa, not to mention combining the excellent wine with the stellar views.
 If the weather does not allow for a tasting outside – your tasting will be in the contemporary tasting room which connects directly to the winery.
 Note the elevated wooden counter inside the tasting room – with the three brothers ranging in height from 6’3″ to 6’8″ – their bar seating might make one feel a bit short.

-And if you are looking for equally intimate places to stay during your time in the valley, Amizetta offers two rental properties including the gorgeous Amizetta Farmhouse (located just north of Yountville) and the much smaller Vineyard Cottage (located on their vineyard property).
+And if you are looking for equally intimate places to stay during your time in the valley, Amizetta offers several rental properties including the gorgeous Amizetta Farmhouse (located just north of Yountville), the much smaller Amizetta Church Street location (appropriately planted to a tiny front yard vineyard) and the Amizetta Vineyard Cottage (located on their vineyard property).

 For more information or to join their wine club, visit: www.amizetta.com